Welcome to South Carleton High School

 To learn more, go to http://www.ocdsb.ca/stu/FreeOnlineMathHomeworkHelp/Pages/default.aspx).

 SCHS Tuck Shop.
-Students, staff and family may purchase a wide variety of SCHS clothing from the Tuck Shop, located off the Alcove.
+Students, staff and family may purchase a wide variety of SCHS clothing.
 Check out the Tuck Shop page for more information.
-Please see Mr. Gowans if you wish to purchase some SC swag.
+Please see Mr. Smith if you wish to purchase some SC swag.
+Orders will be placed three or four times a year.